iszczesniak/cpp/references/index.md

 we can't change what the reference is bound to anyway.
 Nonetheless, it's called the const reference for short; no need to say it's an lvalue reference to const data.

-*A const reference can bind not only to the data of an lvalue, but to an **rvalue** too.* This rule was introduced in C++98 to allow for binding a function parameter reference to a temporary.

 Here are some examples: